arvindh-manian/waffle/README.md

-# waffle
+# waffle-backend

 # Credits
-Built using LangChain, Whisper-JAX, OpenAI, and Jina.
+Built using LangChain, Whisper-JAX, OpenAI, Metaphor, and FastAPI,

-The LangChain code borrows a bit from the lc-serve example projects.